MaximeMRF/v7-docs/content/start/pick_your_path.md

 ## The same controller, three different returns

-In the following example, you can see us using the same route, same controller, same data fetching logic — only the return statement changes.
+In the following example, you can see us using the same route, same controller, same data fetching logic.
+Only the return statement changes.

 ::::tabs
 :::tab{title="Hypermedia"}